SeriousOldMan/Simulator-Controller/README.md

 | [Microsoft Voice Languages](https://support.microsoft.com/en-us/office/how-to-download-text-to-speech-languages-for-windows-10-d5a6b612-b3ae-423f-afa5-4f6caf1ec5d3) | [Optional] Depending on your Windows version and your selected language, you might want to install additional *Text-to-Speech* languages from Microsoft for the speech generation capabilities of Simulator Controller, especially for Jona, the Virtual Race Engineer. |
 | [Microsoft Voice Recognition](https://www.microsoft.com/en-us/download/details.aspx?id=16789) | [Optional] Also depending on your Windows version and your selected language, you might want to install additional *Speech-to-Text* or voice recognition languages from Microsoft, especially for Jona, the Virtual Race Engineer.
 You will find a copy of the language runtime and some selected recognizer in the *Utilities\3rd Party* folder for your convenience. |
 | [rFactor 2 Telemetry Provider](https://github.com/TheIronWolfModding/rF2SharedMemoryMapPlugin) | [Optional] If you are running the *rFactor 2* simulation game and want to use Jona, the Virtual Race Engineer during your races, you need to install this data aqcuisition plugin in your *rFactor 2* application directory.
 You will find a copy of the plugin (named *rf2_sm_tools_3.7.14.2.zip*) including a Readme file in the *Utilities\3rd Party* folder for your convenience. |

-### Documentation

-A very [extensive documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki) will guide you through the configuration process and will help you to understand the inner concepts and all the functions & features of Simulator Controller.
-For developers, who want to create their own plugins, a complete [developers guide & reference](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Development-Overview-&-Concepts) is available as well.

-The markdown files, the so to say source code of this documentation Wiki, can be found in the [Docs](https://github.com/SeriousOldMan/Simulator-Controller/tree/main/Docs) folder.

-### Discord Community

-If you want to become a part of the small and very young Community for Simulator Controller on Discord, please use [this invitation](https://discord.gg/5N8JrNr48H)...

 ### Known issues